-In 2015, I met Steve Moughin from the Sam Bush Band for the first time at the Blue Ox Festival in Eau Claire, WI.
-If someone didn’t know what the Blue Ox Festival was, one might think it had something to do with Paul Bunyan, and Babe, his over sized cow.
+In 2015, I met Steve Mougin from the Sam Bush Band for the first time at the Blue Ox Festival in Eau Claire, WI.
+If someone didn’t know what the Blue Ox Festival was, one might think it had something to do with Paul Bunyan, and Babe, his oversized cow.
 While this is not actually the case.
 The Blue Ox Festival is one of the best Jamgrass Festivals around featuring amazing talent in a timeless setting that makes the date pretty firm on my calendar.

-Steve was kind enough to let me take my picture with him and as a bonus I also was able to get a picture of Sam Bush that was pretty cool too.
+Steve was kind enough to let me take my picture with him and as a bonus, I also was able to get a picture of Sam Bush that was pretty cool too.

 Enough about how the interview came about and on to the interview.
 Click here to read it: INTERVIEW WITH STEPHEN MOUGIN guitar player from the Sam Bush Band and be sure to check out some great information about Steve Mougin below.

-It didn’t happen on accident.
+It didn’t happen by accident.
 For Stephen “Mojo” Mougin’s career trajectory, it was fate: when Bill Monroe signed Stephen Mougin’s mandolin at the Peaceful Valley Bluegrass Festival in summer 1988, and then used it in a workshop.
 Talk about a good omen, because now Stephen Mougin is one of the most respected Jack-of-All-Trades in acoustic music.

 A compassionate teacher, compelling touring guitarist, natural songwriter, sought-after producer, and gifted sound engineer, Stephen Mougin is a go-to guy for pretty much anything under the musical sun.

 Mougin is most naturally a vocal teacher, having earned a degree in music education with a vocal focus from the University of Massachusetts – Amherst.
 Mougin teaches voice through workshops and lessons, with one student or in group form.
-He also teaches guitar and mandolin, and offers zeroed-in focus on each student’s work. “[Bluegrass voice Teaching is] about knowing which rules you can break or bend to make it sound authentic,” he says.
+He also teaches guitar and mandolin and offers zeroed-in focus on each student’s work. “[Bluegrass voice Teaching is] about knowing which rules you can break or bend to make it sound authentic,” he says.
 Mougin’s proven method starts with the fundamentals, and then he works with the student on developing their own style.

-After finishing a five year program in four years at Amherst, Mougin taught music from grades 7-12, reviving the musical department at the school.
+After finishing a five-year program in four years at Amherst, Mougin taught music from grades 7-12, reviving the musical department at the school.
 He had gotten a job from an educator who had watched him perform in high school.
 Mougin’s advice?
 “Always do your best, because you never know who is watching.”